 I thought maybe writing about this on the blog there would be the risk for someone to think I’m depressed.
 I am not.
 Or maybe some might think: “Oh, get over it!” – the “try hard” message.
 Or maybe I’m supposed to get more positive strokes?
 Some moral support?
 Well, yes.
 But I’m not so afraid to write about what I think, considering maybe some won’t like what I write – they will give me negative feedback or won’t understand, etc.

 I DO need moral support and I DO want positive strokes.
 My mother, who lives in Italy since 2004, says the Romanian Society is ill of negative criticism, transmitted in a sarcastic manner which creates interpersonal conflict.
-Well, HRD, based on their study on Romanian mentality in 2006, comes to the same conclusion (just read the first 4 arguments).
+Well, HRD, based on their study on Romanian mentality in 2006, comes to the same conclusion.

 Just because I have some respect and manners and I don’t always publicly reply, doesn’t mean I’m ignorant of this.
 I usually don’t react to challenges and I like to avoid conflicts.
 Equally, each time I have tried conclusions with somebody (there must have been 5-6 times in the last 6 years), they fully deserved it and publicly got fried.
 It’s easy to consider me a nice guy.
 I’m not.